Runner's Knee/Patello-Femoral Joint Pain

-Yes, there are many structures in the knee which can cause pain at the front of the knee and is always worth getting it assessed by a professional.
+Yes, there are many structures in the knee which can cause pain at the front and is always worth getting it assessed by a professional.
 Once diagnosed, an appropriate treatment and rehabilitation plan can be implemented to get you back running as quickly as possible.

-A few possibilities for anterior knee pain include; plica syndrome, patella tendinitis, prepatella bursitis, anterior cruciate ligament sprain and meniscal tears.
-This signifies the importance of getting any injury examined, to ensure further injury doesn’t occur where getting to the start line isn’t taken out of your hands.
+A few possibilities for anterior knee pain include; plica syndrome, patella tendonitis, prepatella bursitis, anterior cruciate ligament sprain and meniscal tears.
+This signifies the importance of getting any injury examined, to ensure further injury doesn’t prevent you from getting to the start line.